Ira-Project/lastword/AI v2/__Outline.md

 ### Actions

 - [x] Create concept map and ability for AI to map explanation to concepts ✅ 2024-05-10
-- [ ] Set up assistant for checking correctness of explanation and creating a response based on
+- [x] Set up assistants for checking correctness of explanation and creating a response based on user input ✅ 2024-05-17